The FSI BoxIO LUT box supports both 3D and 1D LUTs for accurate Closed Loop display calibration with ColourSpace, as well as on-set Look Management.

 (The default IP address is 192.168.1.244)

-Note: When using the TPG, the incoming source and BoxIO TPG output frame rates must be set to the same frame rates.
-If not, the TPG will potentially not function correctly.
+(When using the TPG, the incoming source and BoxIO TPG output frame rates must be set to the same frame rates.
+If not, the TPG will potentially not function correctly.)

 - With Calibration Patches set to Off, select the desired Mode within FSI BoxIO Options, including Channel operation, SDI Port, and the LUT slots to be used

-- To make sure there is no existing calibration data active within the BoxIO, select Unity Bypass from the Select LUT option, and press Upload
+- To make sure there is no existing calibration data active within the selected Profile/Load/LUT/Slot, and associated colour space selection, etc., select Unity Bypass from the Select LUT option, and press Upload

-(To clear all the three LUT Slots, Unity Bypass will need to be uploaded to all three slots - 1D+3D, and Back 1D)
+(To clear all LUT Slots, Unity Bypass will need to be uploaded to all three Load selections)

 - With Calibration Patches set on, select the correct TPG Output Format, and Video Range